Constitution of New Mexico: Flood Amendment

 Congress was not sympathetic to these anti-populist provisions, and as a prerequisite to admission as a state required that the people ratify an amendment that would provide for a simple majority vote in the legislature, for ratification by simple majority vote of the people, and do away with the limitation on the total number of amendments.
-This prerequisite came to be known as the "Flood amendment" as it was proposed by Henry de la Warr Flood, a Democrat from Virginia, at the instigation of Summers Burkhart secretary of the New Mexico State Central Committee of the Democratic Party.
-The Flood amendment did permit two restrictions on the majority ratification, one for amendments to the elective franchise and the other for amendments to the protection of educational access of Spanish speakers or those of Spanish descent.
+This prerequisite came to be known as the "Flood Amendment" as it was proposed by Henry de la Warr Flood, a Democrat from Virginia, at the instigation of Summers Burkhart, secretary of the New Mexico State Central Committee of the Democratic Party.
+The Flood Amendment did permit two restrictions on the majority ratification, one for amendments to the elective franchise and the other for amendments to the protection of educational access of Spanish speakers or those of Spanish descent.

 Between 1912 and 1969, the New Mexico constitution was amended 73 times.

+Pollution control

+New Mexico adopted a "pollution-control clause" after voters approved a constitutional amendment in 1971, the same year state lawmakers adopted other environmental protection measures, commensurate with the emergence of the modern environmental movement nationwide.
+The clause provides that the state legislature "shall provide for control of pollution and control of despoilment of the air, water and other natural resources of this state".

+In May 2023, a coalition of environmental groups filed a lawsuit in state district court, marking the first time the state constitution’s pollution-control clause has been the basis of such a legal claim.
+The plaintiffs argued that the state's failure to control oil and gas pollution amid record output violated state constitutional rights to clean air, land and water.

 1969 Constitutional Convention

 In 1967, the legislature decided that a new convention should be called to rewrite the entire constitution.
 Voters approved of a constitutional convention on November 8, 1968.

 The convention occurred in one 60-day session in 1969 and had 70 delegates, one from each of New Mexico’s legislative districts.
-Of the 70 delegates, there were 48 Democrats, 21 Republicans, and one independent.
-The convention focused on condensing and streamlining the constitution.
-The final draft reduced the 1910 constitution from 24 articles and 24,000 words to 14 articles and 15,000 words.
+Of the 70 delegates, 48 were Democrats, 21 Republicans, and one independent.
+The convention focused on condensing and streamlining the constitution; the final draft reduced the 1910 constitution from 24 articles and 24,000 words to 14 articles and 15,000 words.

 However, the voters rejected the new constitution by the narrow margin of 63,387 to 59,685.

 Current Constitution

 The constitution current has twenty-four articles.
 The articles each deal with a separate area of governance.
+The articles are enumerated with Roman numerals but here are listed using Arabic numerals due to technical limitations.